smertiens/contemply/docs/source/beginners_tutorial.rst

         -> "$description"
     <<

-In this example you can also see, that there are several ways to add
+In this example you can also see, that there are several ways to add content to a file.
+If you want to stay within a command block, use the "->" operator followed by a string to add the string contents as a new line to the current file.
+If you write content outside of command blocks, they will automatically be added to the current file.
+If no file is specified, Contemply will ask for a filename to write to after running the template.

 To create the requirements.txt file (which is basically one required package per line) we use :ref:`forloops` to iterate over every element in our requirements list.
 Note that the $-syntax for variables does not only work on content lines